EMI Filter Basics

 Effects of EMI in the Residential Sector

 In the residential sector, EMI can cause home appliances and devices to malfunction or short out.
 If a power surge occurs to inadequately protected appliances, it can inflict permanent damage.
-Here are a few examples of the problematic effects of EMI in the residential sector.

 - Disruptions to wireless devices: EMI can cause bad cell phone reception or poor performance of mobile devices.
 Wi-Fi and Bluetooth devices may experience reliability issues that can be frustrating to everyday life.